-- "Blessed One, whose ambition does not waver?""Great King, one who gives rise to great compassion." - 22.51 "Blessed One, how does one give rise to great compassion?"
-"Great King, it is the consequence of not forsaking beings." - "Blessed One, how does one not forsake beings?""Great King, it happens when one forsakes one's own welfare." - 22.53 "Blessed One, how does one forsake one's own welfare?"
-"Great King, one does not forsake the Three Jewels." - "Blessed One, who does not forsake the Three Jewels?"
-"Great King, one who forsakes the afflictions does not forsake the Three Jewels." - At this point, King Ajātaśatru said to the Blessed One, "It is marvelous, Blessed One!
-It is marvelous, Sublime One, how well the Dharma and Discipline made known by the Realized One have been spoken, how well the training of the Realized One has been prescribed, how the teaching of the Dharma by the blessed buddhas conforms with reality, how cause and effect are said to be imperishable, how it avoids the extreme views of eternalism and complete annihilation, how it lays out an introduction to deeds and actions, how the effects of both good and bad actions are said to be imperishable, and how it characterizes keeping one's word-how well all this has been spoken! - "Among those here who are intent upon such a lofty and superior teaching, Blessed One, [F.193.a] who would dare to harm it, or oppose it, apart from those who have not put down roots of virtue or who are surrounded by companions in what is bad? - "We, Blessed One, ought not to feel ungrateful for the roots of our virtue in the past.
-280 It is certainly not possible for us to repay, even with our own flesh and blood, the Realized One by whose majestic power we have been turned away from all the afflictions.
-Blessed One, it is not even possible for us to repay Prince Mañjuśrī, who has been our companion in the good for a long time and by whose majestic power our regret over the tremendous evil deed we did has been eased and by whose majestic power we have obtained the great light of the Dharma.
-As the Blessed One has said so well, this holy life in its entirety is due to one's companions in the good."
-[B10] - 22.58 This was the twenty-second chapter, "The Explanation of Ajātaśatru's Questions."
-282
+- 22.50 "Blessed One, whose ambition does not waver?"
+"Great King, one who gives rise to great compassion."
+22.51 "Blessed One, how does one give rise to great compassion?"
+"Great King, it is the consequence of not forsaking beings."
+22.52 "Blessed One, how does one not forsake beings?"
+"Great King, it happens when one forsakes one's own welfare."278 22.53 "Blessed One, how does one forsake one's own welfare?" - 22.53 "Blessed One, how does one forsake one's own welfare?""Great King, one does not forsake the Three Jewels." - 22.54 "Blessed One, who does not forsake the Three Jewels?"
+"Great King, one who forsakes the afflictions does not forsake the Three Jewels." - 22.55 At this point, King Ajātaśatru said to the Blessed One, "It is marvelous, Blessed One!
+It is marvelous, Sublime One, how well the Dharma and Discipline made known by the Realized One have been spoken, how well the training of the Realized One has been prescribed, how the teaching of the Dharma by the blessed buddhas conforms with reality, how cause and effect are said to be imperishable, how it avoids the extreme views of eternalism and complete annihilation, how it lays out an introduction to deeds and actions, how the effects of both good and bad actions are said to be imperishable, and how it characterizes keeping one's word-how well all this has been spoken! - 22.56 "Among those here who are intent upon such a lofty and superior teaching, Blessed One, [F.193.a] who would dare to harm it,279 or resist it, or oppose it, apart from those who have not put down roots of virtue or who are surrounded by companions in what is bad? - 22.57 "We, Blessed One, ought not to feel ungrateful for the roots of our virtue in the past.280 It is certainly not possible for us to repay, even with our own flesh and blood, the Realized One by whose majestic power we have been turned away from all the afflictions.
+Blessed One, it is not even possible for us to repay Prince Mañjuśrī, who has been our companion in the good for a long time and by whose majestic power our regret over the tremendous evil deed we did has been eased and by whose majestic power we have obtained the great light of the Dharma.281 As the Blessed One has said so well, this holy life in its entirety is due to one's companions in the good."
+[B10] - 22.58 This was the twenty-second chapter, "The Explanation of Ajātaśatru's Questions."282